ielab/ielab.github.io/_projects/consumer-health-search.md

 This project specifically aims to assist the general public in formulating better health queries, understanding health search results and making well-informed health decisions.
 See below for a list of relevant publications.

-### On the effectiveness of search engines in finding medical self-diagnosis information
+### On the effectiveness of search engines in finding medical self-diagnosis information (ECIR 2015 paper)

 We have received substantial media attention for a work we have published in March 2015 at the European Conference on Information Retrieval (ECIR), titled "Diagnose this if you can: On the effectiveness of search engine in finding medical self-diagnosis information".
 The paper is available from the publisher (Springer), on QUT ePrints , and as a pre-print version.
 The QUT press release for this story can be found here.